 - Does the site come with a fire ring, picnic table and trash can?
 (Although most sites do provide these basic items, not all campgrounds are the same!)

 If the campground you want has no vacancies, ask if they have a wait list.
 Or try them another time, people do cancel and you might be able to snag that last-minute cancellation!
 It's always worth a call.

-Check the Cancellation Policy
+Check the cancellation policy

 Don't forget why you are going camping in the first place!
 My kids get to play in the sand and dirt.
 We get to enjoy being outside and we all seem to sleep better with lots of fresh air around us.
 Whether you will be taking a trip up north or down south (and by south for me, I mean Connecticut or Rhode Island), camping is a fun way to go.
-Book now for those fun weekend trips that create memories to last a lifetime.